martinkarugaba/pokemon-dashboard/README.md

 ### Run tests

 - To run all test cases you need to run `npm test` in the root dir
+- Linters for files run in the root dir
+  - `npx eslint .` for JS linting
+  - `npx stylelint "**/*.{css,scss}"`for CSS or SCSS linting
+  - `npx hint .` for HTML linting
+  - `--fix` flag for intant fixable fix

 ### Deployment